 Other high FODMAP foods help fight bacteria too, which could be more of a benefit than a drawback in SIBO.

 So, eliminating all high FODMAP foods may do more harm than good, even if you have SIBO.

 By eating fermented foods, you are eating already pre-fermented and partially “digested” food by microbes.
 This means that you are way more likely to tolerate any high FODMAP food if it has been fermented, such as asparagus, cauliflower, and artichokes.

 Plus, these foods will have more nutrients and you will get more digestive enzymes to help you break down your food.

 And, by adding in the probiotic-rich foods as discussed in my Whole Body Guide to Gut Health book, the invading bacteria and fungi may be reduced naturally.
 You see, healthy bacterial and fungal species may help kill off bad and invasive species [R].

-Not up for fermenting foods or you know you can’t tolerate them?
+Not up for fermenting foods or do you know you can’t tolerate them?
 Try soaking, sprouting, and cooking these foods to help remove anti-nutrients and tough-to-digest fibers.

 Honey and SIBO

 Another example of a healing food that is often on the SIBO no-no list is honey, but let’s take a closer look at this food.